May Mandelbaum Edel: Fieldwork among the Kiga people in Uganda

 Edel was awarded a fellowship by the National Research Council for research in Uganda from October 1932 to January 1934, and she postponed her marriage to Abraham Edel for one year until after she returned from Africa.
 Edel supplemented this fellowship with a grant from the Anthropology Department at Columbia University [3].
 Edel spent a full year among the Kiga people on the Bafuka peninsula on Lake Bunyonyi in the Kigezi District.
 She was the first American woman anthropologist to live in an African village, in the village of Bafuka, Uganda, which was noted in the American Anthropologist.
 Edel's linguistic training allowed her to work in vernacular speech, which was a necessity given that there were not interpreters available to aid her research.

 The Kiga live in the Kigezi county of Uganda and speak a Bantu dialect related to Nyoro.
 The language and cultural practices of the Kiga people are similar to those of communities in Ankole, Mpororo and Ruanda.
-Edel studied tribal horticultural systems; the basis of Kiga livelihood was horticulture andams, eleusine, and millet are staple foods.
+Edel studied tribal horticultural systems; the basis of Kiga livelihood was horticulture and yams, eleusine, and millet are staple foods.
 Edel utilized her studies of horticulture to study patterns of property-holding among the Kiga people related to agriculture and animal use.
 Edel's research demonstrated the variability in African social systems, a phenomenon under-acknowledged by Western scholars at the time.